 USC faculty place an emphasis on interdisciplinary academic opportunities.
 Describe something outside of your intended academic focus about which you are interested in learning. (max.
 250 words)

-The environment has always piqued my interest, but especially so when I entered high school.
-It was a time when a surge of articles covering the deaths of whales due to the consumption of marine litter were published; this was a huge wake up call to the distressing state of our environment, and I wanted to do something about it.
+The environment had always piqued my interest, but especially so when I entered high school.
+It was a time when a surge of articles covering the deaths of whales due to the consumption of marine litter were published; this was a huge wake-up call to the distressing state of our environment, and I wanted to do something about it.
 A common idea in the community was “If not us, then who?” which struck a chord and established a great sense of responsibility.
-It prompted me to not only make lifestyle changes, but to also protest in the streets to push for systemic change.
+It prompted me to not only make lifestyle changes but also to protest in the streets to push for systemic change.

 Finding out that my school provided Environmental Systems & Societies as an IBDP class further amplified this interest; I was bursting with excitement about how the knowledge I obtained in class could be implemented in everyday life.
 For instance, I’ve become vegan, I bring reusable bags everywhere, and even formed a clean-up crew in the Jakarta area.